 While interest rates for mortgages are still low, many people are contemplating making the transition from renter to homeowner.
 Unfortunately for some, coming up with a substantial down payment can prove quite difficult.
 If you are among these people, you are probably wondering if you are able to buy a house with no money down and, if so, how.
+You can always find affordable home insurance within our trusted network.

 Why Is a Down Payment So Important to Lenders?